Oradour-sur-Glane, Why Everyone Should Know This Story

 The only way into the old village during operational dates is through the superb architecturally designed building that houses the museum, which opened in 1999.
 There is disability access to the old town via a lift and the town itself was built on relatively flat land making it easy to get around.
 See Opening Times below for more information about access in winter.

-Free entry to the Martyr Village (the name they now give this village).
+You will find free entry to the Martyr Village (the name they now give this village).

 Entry to the museum including two audio units cost us €19.60.
 If you only speak English then it is highly recommended you make the most of the audio guide.
 There is a short twelve-minute movie at the end of the museum and the audio provides extensive information not available elsewhere.